harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 The main takeaway here is that within the `app.js` file contains all modules for my app.

-Webpack does let you chunk the bundles how you like, for Nuxt.js it chunks routes individually.
+webpack does let you chunk the bundles how you like, for Nuxt.js it chunks routes individually.
 The more chunks though, the more requests and more potential blocking js.

 You may see the problem here, we have multiple monolith files that need to be generated anytime we want to use our app.